 There are many advantages for property owners who clean up and reuse their brownfield properties.
 Often, it is borderline impossible to sell a brownfield site as is or even to receive a bank loan with a brownfield site as security.
 Cleaning up brownfields helps property owners avoid potential environmental enforcement actions by regulatory agencies—actions that could result in high penalties and expensive cleanups.
 There are also often tax benefits for cleaning up and reusing contaminated properties, as well as increased returns from the revitalized property, which is more valuable and marketable.
 Remediating brownfield sites reduces the potential contamination of adjacent properties or groundwater, decreasing the likelihood of additional cleanup costs in the future.
 The cleanup and redevelopment of brownfield sites can encourage higher property values and stimulate job growth, as well as have a positive impact on the local economy by creating safer, healthier urban spaces.

-Savannah Cooper is the Writer at Worldwide Recycling Equipment Sales, LLC.
-For more information on remediation solutions from Vulcan® Systems, visit our website, www.getavulcan.com, or contact Worldwide Recycling Equipment Sales, LLC at (660) 263-7575 or firstname.lastname@example.org.
+For more information on remediation solutions from Vulcan® Drying Systems, visit our website, www.vulcandryingsystems.com, or contact Vulcan® Drying Systems at (660) 263-7474 or email@example.com.